 - Determine the final disposition of CNG cylinders after a CNG fuel system inspection.

 - Properly defuel and dispose of condemned CNG cylinders.

 To prevent incidents and demonstrate that the transit agency has done everything reasonable to protect its employees, their customers and the general public, certification is highly recommended.

 In summary, working on or around NGVs requires special awareness of safety procedures that are unique to these vehicles.
 It is imperative that transits — one of the largest adopters of CNG who routinely operate in densely populated urban and suburban residential areas — be proactive in mitigating risk by implementing safety practices and procedures that protect their employees, passengers, and the general public.
 By implementing all four best practices described in this article, safety-leaders in regional transit systems can be sure that the gold standard for safety in their CNG fleet is achieved.

 NGVi’s offers ASE-accredited training courses that cover the full spectrum of knowledge and skills required for technicians to be able to work safely on and around natural gas vehicles.
-For more information about training related to this subject, click here.
+For more information about training and certification related to this subject, click here.